exida-Innovation/silstat-api-docs/docs/docs/tutorial-basics/authentication.md

 ![exida Verification Diagram](/img/exida-verification-diagram.png)

-exida’s Authorisation and Authentication process involves users’ requesting to sign in to the relevant exida Software Application at which point the user is redirected to their matching Customer Tenant by the Microsoft Entra platform.
+exida’s Authorisation and Authentication process involves users’ requesting to sign-in to the relevant exida Software Application at which point the user is redirected to their matching Customer Tenant by the Microsoft Entra platform.
 Once redirected a special Access Token and Identity Token are generated for the user.
 These tokens are used by the exida to verify the identity of the user.

-To ensure that only valid customer sign in requests are allowed, the exida team will verify each customer’s email domain(s) and uniquely identify each Customer Tenant.
+To ensure that only valid customer sign-in requests are allowed, the exida team will verify each customer’s email domain(s) and uniquely identify each Customer Tenant.

 ![exida Verify Tenant Diagram](/img/exida-verify-tenant-diagram.png)